How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each tan-coloured, round, biconvex, coated tablet, debossed with "FS" on one side and "1" on the other side contains 1 mg finasteride.
+Each tan, round, biconvex, coated tablet, debossed with "FS" on one side and "1" on the other side contains 1 mg finasteride.
 Nonmedicinal ingredients: docusate sodium, hydroxypropylcellulose, hypromellose, iron oxide red, lactose monohydrate, magnesium stearate, microcrystalline cellulose, pregelatinized starch, sodium starch glycolate, talc, titanium dioxide, and yellow iron oxide.

 How should I use this medication?